The Water We Swim In: Ambient Culture as a Shaper of Belief

 My first example came before I even made it to Europe.
 On a lunch date with my future husband, then a graduate student from the Netherlands, circumcision came up.
 I told him how I’d agonized over the right thing to do, should my first child turn out to be a boy.
 He said, “Are you Jewish?”
 When I quizzically said no, he blinked, aghast.
 “Then why would you even consider it?”

 And so I learned that in the Netherlands and, indeed, the rest of Europe, circumcision isn’t a thing that’s routinely done to infant boys.
 It is not a medical decision.
 There’s no need to agonize about it at all.

 My second example came when the first elections rolled around in my new country.
-To my astonishment, no one was talking about gay marriage.
-Gay marriage was not a campaign issue.
+To my astonishment, no one was talking about same-sex marriage.
+Same-sex marriage was not a campaign issue.
 It was just a thing that was legal.
 And most of the Dutch population, Christian or otherwise, takes that right pretty much for granted now.